Safeguarding

 -

-We make sure all staff report any concerns they have about children’s safety or well being to the Designated Safeguarding Leader (DSL) in school.
+We make sure all staff report any concerns they have about children’s safety or wellbeing to the Designated Safeguarding Leader (DSL) Team in school.

 Signposting for Parents